anthonybarberis/bikeshare-project/README.md

 My First Python Project - Explore US Bikeshare Data

 ## Description
-Explore US bikeshare data from [Motivate](https://www.motivateco.com/) using guided command-line interface.
+Explore US bikeshare data from [Motivate](https://www.motivateco.com/) using a guided command-line interface.
 This was Project 2 in my Programming for Data Science Nanodegree from Udacity.

 ## Files used
 `bikeshare.py`